Josh-Weidner/startup/notes.md

 # HTTPS
     You can access the Caddyfile using vi Caddyfile to enter in your domain name and create a secure connection to your website. ":wq" saves file that you are working on.
     "sudo caddy service restart" restarts the file and starts running your domain with secure connections.

+# HTML
+    On youtube their is an option to embed the video to a website and all you have to do is copy it into your html.